Alfred Nobel: Residences

 Björkborn Manor, in Karlskoga, was Alfred Nobel's last residence in Sweden.

 Nobel traveled for much of his business life, maintaining companies in Europe and America.
 From 1865 to 1873, Nobel lived in Krümmel (now in the municipality of Geesthacht, near Hamburg).
-From 1873 to 1891, he lived in a house on the Avenue Malakoff in Paris.
+From 1873 to 1891, he lived in a house on the Avenue de Malakoff in Paris.

 In 1891, after being accused of high treason against France for selling Ballistite to Italy, he moved from Paris to Sanremo, Italy, acquiring Villa Nobel, overlooking the Mediterranean Sea, where he died in 1896.

 In 1894, when he acquired Bofors-Gullspång, the Björkborn Manor was included, where he stayed during the summers.
 It is now a museum.